isabella232/dotnet-smsnotifications/readme.md

 There is a few things here, first I want to reach to "Start" and "Stop" keyword, the unstop command kicks in if you start en then send in stop, then you need to send unstop to reanble sms from that number.
 In the start command I check that the subscriber doesnt exist, if it does not add it to the database, and finally send out the welcome message.
 I opted for sending the message even if the subscriber exists since its a command the progtram still understands. **One Gotcha here, we send you the number with out + in e 164 format, but we require you to send it with a + to make sure its a country code hence the var fromNumber = "+" + model.From.Endpoint;**

 I also wanted to support stop to remove yourself and also provide somewhat meaningful feedback if you send in something we dont under stand.

 ### Subscriber data class
-The subscriber dataclass serveres to keep track of the peole that sends in a start sms, its using Entity framework adn in the github repo you will also see that a scafolded the whole class to provide the club with a crude admin of subscribers.
+The subscriber data class serveres to keep track of the peole that sends in a start sms, its using Entity framework adn in the github repo you will also see that a scafolded the whole class to provide the club with a crude admin of subscribers.

 *Susbscriber.cs*
 ```csharp